-The organization recognizes the Predictable • The organisation recognises the importance of reviewing the policy, proactively with change.
-The H&S policy includes a commitment to consultation and participation of workers, and where they exist, worker Culture The actions of everyone acting in the management chain are consistent with the H&S policy. • representatives.
-All the organisations policies are: Consistent with each other; Reviewed and revised to drive improvements and; Interpreted in the same way by all parts of the organisation that apply them.
-The H&S policy includes a commitment to maintain or improve risk management standards, even through periods of change.
-The H&S policy forms part of the supplier accreditation process and the organisation ensures that all new suppliers meet the intent of the H&S policy requirements. rdised • The H&S policy and any other associated policies, are used as a focus for managers, which results in them being consistently interpreted by all employees.
-Employees across the organisation are actively involved in reviewing and revising the H&S policy and how it is Culture The H&S policy and any other associated policies are used as a focus for managers, which results in them being responded to in the same way by all employees.
-Standardised • applied.
-The H&S policy and any other associated policies are used as a focus for managers, which results in them being implemented consistently throughout the organisation.
-The H&S policy includes a commitment to eliminate hazards and reduce H&S risks relevant to the organisation.
-The H&S policy is relevant and appropriate, documented, communicated within the organisation and to interested parties as appropriate.
-Managed • The H&S policy is up-to-date and is communicated within the organisation, but local managers and supervisors have inconsistent approaches or interpretations.
-This results in the policy being applied in different ways across the organisation.
-Culture The purpose and content of the H&S policy is not understood or applied consistently by everyone in the organisation at all levels.
-Mana • The H&S policy has been formally consulted with senior trades union representatives in the organisation.
-The H&S policy is not consistently used to achieve successful risk management.
-The H&S policy includes a commitment to fulfil legal and other requirements.
-Some managers communicate policy on H&S to contractors etc., but there is no systematic approach. hoc • The H&S policy statement is out of date or has not been communicated within the organisation.
-There is no evidence of employees being consulted.
-Culture Employees are not aware of the H&S policy or why it is relevant.
-Ad-hoc • The H&S policy statement is unrealistic for the risks of the organisation.
-No communication of H&S policy to outside parties, even close collaborators.
+- The organisation recognises the importance of reviewing the policy, proactively with change. - The H&S policy includes a commitment to consultation and participation of workers, and where they exist, worker representatives. - All the organisations policies are: - Consistent with each other; - Reviewed and revised to drive improvements and; - Interpreted in the same way by all parts of the organisation that apply them. - The H&S policy and any other associated policies, are used as a focus for managers, which results in them being consistently interpreted by all employees. - Employees across the organisation are actively involved in reviewing and revising the H&S policy and how it is applied. - The H&S policy and any other associated policies are used as a focus for managers, which results in them being implemented consistently throughout the organisation. - The H&S policy is up-to-date and is communicated within the organisation. but local managers and supervisors have inconsistent approaches or interpretations.
+This results in the policy being applied in different ways across the organisation. - The H&S policy has been formally consulted with senior trades union representatives in the organisation. - The H&S policy is not consistently used to achieve successful risk management. - The H&S policy statement is out of date or has not been communicated within the organisation. - There is no evidence of employees being consulted. - The H&S policy statement is unrealistic for the risks of the organisation. - No communication of H&S policy to outside parties, even close collaborators.